There's a disparity between the reality of the Maldives and the country's Islamic law

 At Out Of Office, we only work with the resorts we know and trust.
 If it’s your honeymoon too we can extend honeymoon benefits to you too regardless of who you married – another quirk where reality differs from the law.
 There are even resorts in the Maldives that have gay managers and who will arrange private symbolic wedding ceremonies and celebrations on their private beaches.

 Clearly, no one can license for other guests or an isolated incident and anyone who says they can is not only foolish, but they are lying.
-But if you’re a gay couple on holiday in the Maldives then you can be confident of a warm welcome.
+But if you’re a gay couple on holiday in the Maldives then you can be confident of a warm welcome from the properties we work with.
+We think honesty and trust are paramount when it comes to providing the level of service our clients have come to expect.

 Alternatives to the Maldives